DarrenMun/flaskPyscaffold/README.md

 Description
 ===========

-Install the systeminfo2 package.
-Type 'python run.py' when in the dummyapp directory and you will be provided with a link.
+Install the systeminfo2 package: pip install git+https://github.com/creminsg/systeminfo2.git Type 'python run.py' when you are in the dummyapp directory and you will be provided with a link.
 Paste this link into your browser to see information about your computer.

 Note
 ====